Infineon/TLV493D-A1B6-3DMagnetic-Sensor/README.md

 * [GUI](https://www.infineon.com/cms/en/product/sensor/magnetic-position-sensor/3d-magnetic-sensor/TLV493D-A1B6+2+GO+KIT/productType.html?productType=5546d4624e24005f014e6775d0177011#ispnTab12) for free download as well as integration in Arduino IDE by this repository

 ## Installation
+### Integration of XMC in Arduino IDE
+Please note that base of the Sensors 2GO is the XMC 2Go from Infineon.
+Therefore, please install (if not already done) also the [XMC-for-Arduino](https://github.com/Infineon/XMC-for-Arduino) implementation and choose afterwards **XMC2Go** from the **Tools**>**Board** menu in the Arduino IDE if working with this evaluation board.

+### Integration of Library
-First of all, please download this repository from GitHub by clicking on the following field in the [releases](https://github.com/Infineon/3D-Magnetic-Sensor-2GO/releases) of this repository or directly [here](https://github.com/Infineon/3D-Magnetic-Sensor-2GO/releases/download/V1.0.0/IFX-3D-Magnetic-Sensor-2GO.zip):
+Please download this repository from GitHub by clicking on the following field in the [releases](https://github.com/Infineon/3D-Magnetic-Sensor-2GO/releases) of this repository or directly [here](https://github.com/Infineon/3D-Magnetic-Sensor-2GO/releases/download/V1.0.0/IFX-3D-Magnetic-Sensor-2GO.zip):

 ![Download Library](https://raw.githubusercontent.com/infineon/assets/master/Pictures/DL_3DMag_Rel.png)